B.S. Fisheries and Wildlife, Michigan State University

 My research interests are based on understanding how forest management practices impact wildlife species and communities.
 I have expertise in wildlife biology and management, forest ecosystem management, and applications of geographic information systems to natural resources questions.
 My research focuses on developing models of ecological systems at multiple spatial and temporal scales, and using the results of these models to help guide natural resources decision making.
-I came to GVSU after 3 years as an Assistant Professor at the University of Arkansas at Monticello, so I am currently finishing projects I started there.
-In Arkansas my graduate students and I were investigating woodcock migration chronology and use of timber industry land in south-central Arkansas for wintering and/or stopover habitat, the spatial distribution and stakeholder opinions of feral hogs within the state of Arkansas, and how forest management for red-cockaded woodpeckers affects potential habitat for northern bobwhite at Felsenthal National Wildlife Refuge in southern Arkansas.
-In Michigan, my long-term goals are to continue and expand research on the relationships between forest management and wildlife responses.
+I currently am working with 2 graduate students on projects investigating wildlife responses to forest management practices.
+One student is investigating how forest management for red-cockaded woodpeckers affects survival of northern bobwhite at Felsenthal National Wildlife Refuge in southern Arkansas.
+Another grad student is investigating woodcock use of breeding habitat at multiple spatial scales.
+Several undergraduates are using remotely sensed imagery to develop spatial models to predict likely locations of invasive forest plants.

 Adewopo, J. and A. Felix Locher.
 2011.
 Network-based resource-based proximity analysis of primary wood processing mills in Arkansas.
 Southern Journal of Applied Forest Research 35: 109-114.